Short Second Moment Bound for GL(2) $L$-functions in $q$-Aspect: Introduction

 \subsection{Acknowledgements}

 I am deeply grateful to my doctoral advisor, Matthew P. Young, for suggesting this problem, and for engaging in extensive discussions on this subject throughout the process of working on this paper.
 I would also like to thank Peter Humphries and Chung-Hang Kwan for some insightful discussions regarding this work.
+I am also grateful to the reviewer for their valuable comments and suggestions.